Consolidated Media Holdings

-Consolidated Media Holdings (CMH) was an Australia investment company focused on subscription television.
+Consolidated Media Holdings (CMH) was an Australian investment company focused on subscription television.

 History

 Consolidated Media Holdings (CMH) was a publicly listed Australian company.
 Its two largest shareholders were Consolidated Press Holdings and the Seven Group Holdings.

 CMH was formed following a name change by Publishing & Broadcasting Limited (PBL), and the PBL and Crown Schemes of Arrangement, in November 2007.

 CMH had a 25 per cent interest in Foxtel.
 CMH's stake in Foxtel was held jointly with News Corp through the joint.
 The remaining 50% share of Foxtel was owned by Telstra.

 CMH had a 50 per cent shareholding in Fox Sports, Speed, Fox Footy, Fox Sports News and Fuel TV), with the other 50 per cent held by News Corp.

 CMH previously held a 50% interest in PBL Media, with assets including the Nine Network, NBN Television, Sky News Australia, Australian Consolidated Press, NineMSN, Carsales, Ticketek and the Sydney Super Dome.
 In September 2007 CMH sold down a further 25% of its interest in PBL Media to CVC Capital Partners.
 This was followed in December 2008 with CVC injecting over $300 million into PBL Media, which resulted in CMH's shareholding being diluted to less than 1% of the company.